lvh1g15/sliderProgress/README.md

 ## License

-sliderdismissanimation is available under the MIT license.
+SliderProgress is available under the MIT license.
 See the LICENSE file for more info.

+## Example usage